AknA13/Therapy-Chatbot/README.md

 # Therapy-Chatbot
-This program utilizes an Natural Language Processing Transformer model in order to chat with a user.
+This program uses an NLP transformer model to chat with a user.
-Here is the dataset: https://github.com/nbertagnolli/counsel-chat
+Here is the dataset it was trained on: https://github.com/nbertagnolli/counsel-chat